tomduncalf/blog/content/posts/setting-up-typescript-and-react.md

 # Next steps

 That's basically it in terms of project setup.
-As mentioned at the start, the complete template is available at https://github.com/tomduncalf/ts-react-template – it's helpful to go through each step and understand why it is required rather than just starting from a template the first time, but in future, you can use the template as a starting point for new projects.
+As mentioned at the start, the complete template is available at https://github.com/tomduncalf/ts-react-template – I think it's helpful to go through each step and understand why it is required the first time, but in future, you can use the template you've created as a starting point for new projects.

 In terms of next steps, it's really just a case of building your app as usual, but taking advantage of Typescript's type checking and editor integration.
-The only real pain point is likely to be working with type definitions for third party libraries, but using `npm` for the typings has made this less painful, and there is always the option to import the library using `require` and bypassing the need for type definitions initially.
+The only real pain point is likely to be working with type declarations for third party libraries, but using `npm` for the typings has made this easier, and there is always the option to import the library using `require` and bypassing the need for type declarations initially.

-I intend to write more about working with Typescript soon, but hopefully this is a useful start – any questions, comments or feedback is very welcome either via the comments, or via Twitter or email.
+I intend to write more about working with Typescript and React soon, but hopefully this is a useful start – any questions, comments or feedback is very welcome either via the comments, or via Twitter or email.